 The most popular options trading strategies are: naked calls/puts, covered calls, married puts, bull call spreads, bear put spreads, protective collar, long straddle, long strangle, butterfly spread, iron condor, and an iron butterfly.

 Naked calls are just buying the call option without owning the underlying stock.

 Covered calls or a buy-write strategy is when an options trader buys a stock and then writes (sells) a call option against that stock.
 Option traders use covered calls when they have a short-term position in a stock and fear it will go sideways or down.
-Selling a covered call against their stock generates income by way of the call premium that can lower the cost basis of the stock held.
+Selling a covered call against their stock generates The income statement provides a summary of a company's revenue and expenses over a specified period of time, typically a year or a quarter.
+It shows the company's total revenue, th... by way of the call premium that can lower the cost basis of the stock held.

 Investopedia posted the excellent educational video below called Call Option Basics.